yuval-k/chainlink-twitter/README.md

 make deploy-testnet
 kubectl rollout status deploy/ganache
 # may need to sleep here to see logs
-# the created addresses will be in the log.
+# the created addresses will be in the log:
-kubectl logs deploy/ganache
+#    kubectl logs deploy/ganache
 # may need to re-try / sleep here until ganache initializes
 make deploy-token
 ```